Full Size Hybrid Mattress

 In biology, “hybrid” is a term used to describe the offspring of two different species.
 In the mattress world, a hybrid is the “offspring” of an innerspring and foam mattress.
 A true hybrid mattress contains at least 2 to 3 inches of foam on top of a coil base.

 High-quality hybrid mattresses can contain a wide variety of foams.
-Many hybrids have a memory foam comfort layer, but it’s far from the only material you’ll find topping a mattress.
+Many hybrids and hybrids in a box have a memory foam comfort layer, but it’s far from the only material you’ll find topping a mattress.
 An eco-friendly hybrid might have a natural latex top layer.
 A budget mattress might have inexpensive polyurethane foam on top of the hybrid.

 Why combine elements from these two mattresses into one bed?
 The biggest reason is that a hybrid’s design can reduce or even eliminate the drawbacks of both foam and innerspring mattresses.